ApacheExpress/ApacheExpress/README.md

 and is battle proven.
 And comes with HTTP/2 as well as TLS support out of the box 🤓 (If you don't care, [Noze.io](http://noze.io) might be something for you.)

+Note: [mod_swift](https://mod-swift.org/) is now available as a separate,
+      self-contained project.

 ### What is an Apache module?